 Deliberately, out of a callous disregard for life (note: doing any of these invariably marks you as a villain or Anti-Hero):

-- Bad Boss: mistreats his own minions for trivial reasons.
+- Bad Boss: A character who mistreats his own minions for trivial reasons.

 - Disposable Intern: The intern is so unimportant killing them doesn't matter.